 Finding the housing situation can be difficult.
 At StudentRoomStay, we pride ourselves on building the future of student accommodation.
 When looking for student housing, we are your one-stop-shop.
 Whether you’re looking for a private room, a homestay, or apartments for students, StudentRoomStay has you covered.

-We're here for you—don't hesitate to reach out with all your questions about studying abroad, college housing, or homestay!
+We're here for you—don't hesitate to reach out with all your questions about studying abroad, college housing or homestay for international students!